eflautt/ga-data-science/lessons/lesson-05/readme.md

 -  Identify the data science toolkit
 -  Navigate Git and the Command Line
--  Describe Probablity vs Odds
+-  Describe Probability vs Odds

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*